Sorry, you need to enable JavaScript to visit this website.

 What is topping and tailing?

-In the early days you may not bath baby every day.
-Topping and tailing baby is an alternative way to clean them, starting at their head and ending at their bottom.
+In the early days you may not bath your baby every day, topping and tailing is an alternative way to clean them.

 In